Monday, December 8, 2008

 Paul didn’t have any “special magic dust” making him into the perfect Christian, able to live in such a way that no one else could.
 No, he was just like you and me…human.
 The only difference may be that he embraced his cross and lived for one reason…to the glory of His King!
 He knew, that he knew, that he knew - when his physical life came to an end…true life would then begin!

-Embrace this life, live for the King, look to eternity!
+Embrace this life, live it boldly, look to eternity!

 Wag